The Elie Wiesel Memorial House in Romania is covered in antisemitic graffiti.

 (photo credit: WORLD JEWISH CONGRESS)

 .
-They marched from the museum, which was built where Wiesel was born and grew up, to the train station where in 1944 he boarded with his family a train to the Auschwitz death camp in Poland.
+A Nobel peace prize laureate for his body of work on activism on behalf of fellow Holocaust survivors and those who were killed, Wiesel was honored last year by locals in his hometown, who marched from the museum, which was built where Wiesel was born and grew up, to the train station, where in 1944 he and his family boarded a train to the Auschwitz death camp in Poland.

-“What was done is unforgivable,” said Chaim Chesler, co-founder of Limmud FSU.
-Chesler’s group, which sets up cultural events for Jews across the former Soviet Union and other places where many Russian-speaking Jews live, was responsible for the 2016 memorial march for Wiesel in Sighet.
-“Elie is a symbol for all Holocaust survivors and that makes this incident especially painful.
-Everything must be done so that such cases not repeat themselves.”
+The arrest “comes as a relief,” said Chaim Chesler, the co-founder of Limmud FSU.
+Chesler’s group, which organizes cultural events for Jews across the former Soviet Union and other places where many Russian-speaking Jews live, was responsible for the 2016 memorial march for Wiesel in Sighet.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>